aws/awsui-documentation/components/attribute-editor.md

 # Attribute editor (AttributeEditor)

-Enables the user to create, edit, and delete resource attributes.
+With the attribute editor, users can create, edit, and delete resource attributes.